NOAA-GSL/PSTL/README.md

 CMake tries to determine the platform you use, and will look for the required tools.
 It will report if something is missing.

-5. Build and Install the tests cases:
+5. Build and Install the test cases:
 ```console
 make
 make install